Baqend/Orestes-Bloomfilter/README.md

 ## Redis Bloom Filters
 Bloom filters are really intresting beauce they allow very high throughput and minimal latency for adding and querying (and removing).
 Therefore you might want to use them across the boundaries of a single machine.
 For instance imagine you run a large scale web site or web service.
 You have a load balancer distributing the request load over several front-end web servers.
 You now want to store some information with a natural set structure, say, you want to know if a source IP adress has accessed the requested URL in the past.
 You could achieve that by either eplicitly storing that information (probably in a database) which will soon be a bottleneck if you serve billions of requests a day.
 Or you employ a shared Bloom filter and accept a small possibility of false positives.

 These kind of use-cases are ideal for the Redis-backed Bloom filters of this library.
-They have the same Java Interfaces as the normal and Counting Bloom filter but store the Bloom filter bits in the [in-memory key-value store Redis](http://redis.io).
+They have the same Java Interfaces as the normal and Counting Bloom filter but store the Bloom filter bits in the [in-memory key-message store Redis](http://redis.io).

 Reasons to use these Redis-backed Bloom filters instead of their pure Java brothers are:
 * **Concurrent** or **Distributed** Access to on Bloom filter